 Spousal maintenance and contractual alimony are two forms of financial assistance that you may be able to receive after your divorce.
 In many states, these forms of assistance are known as alimony.
 In Texas, the state divides alimony into two categories.
 Let's walk through what each of these categories is and how a person becomes eligible for them.

 Spousal maintenance can only be ordered by a judge after a divorce trial.
 A. judge will look to determine whether or not you have the ability to provide for your minimal, basic needs after a divorce.
-If you do not, and your spouse can assist you financially, then he or she may order that you be paid spousal maintenance for some time.
-Typically, at most 20% of your spouse's gross monthly income can be paid to you every month in spousal maintenance.
+If you do not, and your spouse can assist you financially, then they may order that you be paid spousal maintenance for some time.
+Typically, 20% of your spouse's gross monthly income can be paid to you every month in spousal maintenance.

 Final thoughts on the finances involved in a Texas divorce

 As you can see, many areas of your finances are impacted by divorce.
 By the same token, a divorce opens up other financial concerns that were likely not present in your pre-divorce world.
 This shouldn't intimidate you, however.
 What it should do is motivate you to prepare as best you can.
-Preparation, being intentional about completing the goals of your case, and being able to negotiate with your spouse is critical to your being able to successfully navigate a divorce.
-Having a focus on what is important to you, while having organized thoughts and plans when it comes to your finances is important.
+Preparation, being intentional about completing the goals of your case, and negotiating with your spouse is critical to your being able to navigate a divorce successfully.
+Having a focus on what is important to you while having organized thoughts and plans for your finances is important.

-If you want to be able to create goals for yourself then you need to be knowledgeable about the financial consequences of your decisions.
+If you want to create goals for yourself, you need to be knowledgeable about the financial consequences of your decisions.
 This is where having an experienced family law attorney comes into play.
-If you can hire an attorney who knows your case and your life backward and forwards you will be in an advantageous position relative to many people who go through divorces in Texas.
-When there is so much at stake in your divorce it is worth your time to reach out and speak with experienced counsel in the area of Texas family law.
+If you can hire an attorney who knows your case and your life backward and forwards, you will be in an advantageous position relative to many people who go through divorces in Texas.
+When there is so much at stake in your divorce, it is worth your time to reach out and speak with experienced counsel in the area of Texas family law.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free-of-charge consultations six days a week via phone, online meetings, and in-person meetings.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week via phone, online, and in-person meetings.
 These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.